This article, Can Modernist Cuisine Work the Home Cooking? Abolutely!, was last updated August, 2018.

 Even if you only make whipped cream once or twice a year. a whipping siphon is worth the money.
-It makes delicious whipped cream that will last for weeks in the refrigerator (the nitrogen aerosol agent protects the cream from spoiling).
+It makes delicious whipped cream that will last for weeks in the refrigerator (the blanket of nitrogen aerosol agent protects the cream from spoiling).
 But there are a lot of other modernist applications for the whipping siphon that are easy and wonderful ways to up your cooking game.

 From carbonated fruit (yes, you read that right) to the lightest tempura batter you've ever tasted, your whipping siphon can help you create simple, amazing dishes.

 Best of all?
 The whipping siphon is fun.